 16 N.Y.
 Real Prop.
 Tax Law § 1402(3); New York Dept. of Taxn. & Fin., Office of Real Prop.
 Svcs., Publication 1027, Village Assessment Options (Jan.
 2011).

-Electronic Real Property Administrative SystemThe commissioner of the Department of Taxation and Finance develops standards for electronic real property tax administration (E-RPT).
+Electronic Real Property Tax Administration

+The commissioner of the Department of Taxation and Finance develops standards for electronic real property tax administration (E-RPT).
 Such standards provide for the creation of electronic forms, and the means of electronically submitting such forms involving various tasks associated with real property tax administration, dispensing with the need for paper documents.
 Such tasks include any or all of the following:

-New York state is implementing a comprehensive electronic real property administrative system that provides a single site for property tax bills, corrections, payments, and taxpayer notification, and may be used by local governments that choose to participate.
-This represents another effort by the state to find ways to streamline costs of administering property taxes and to reduce property tax rates levied against New York residents.17

-17 N.Y.
-Real Prop.
-Tax Law § 104.
+the filing of exemption applications;

+the filing of petitions for administrative review of assessments;

+the filing of petitions for judicial review of assessments;

+the filing of applications for administrative correction of errors;

+the issuance of statements of taxes;

+the payment of taxes;

+the provision of receipts for the payment of taxes;

+the issuance of taxpayer notices; and

+the furnishing of notices and certificates relating to state equalization rates, residential assessment ratios, railroad ceilings, taxable state lands, advisory appraisals, and the certification of assessors, county directors, or real property tax services.

+The governing body of a municipal corporation may, if it is in the public interest, also choose to provide similar electronic communications.
+However, taxpayers are not required to accept electronic notices, statements of taxes, receipts, or other documents, from the commission or a municipality, unless they have elected to do so.

 Property Tax Freeze Credit

 To encourage local governments and school districts to generate long-term property tax relief, the New York Legislature passed the Property Tax Freeze Credit in 2014.
 This credit encourages these jurisdictions to consolidate and merge their services to limit local budgets.
 To this end, property tax relief is provided to homeowners who qualify for the STAR property tax exemption and live within a jurisdiction that implements a Government Efficiency Plan and keeps property tax increases within the state cap.18